dobtco/formbuilder/README.md

 2. `npm install`
 3. `bower install`
 4. `grunt watch`
+5. Open  a new terminal and run `grunt connect`
-5. open `index.html` and you're all set!
+6. open `http://localhost:9001/` and you're all set!

 ## License
 MIT